-Three Board committees, namely, the Audit Committee, the Remuneration Committee and the Nomination Committee, have been established to oversee particular aspects of the Group's affairs.
+Three Board committees, namely, the Audit Committee, Remuneration Committee and Nomination Committee, have been established to oversee particular aspects of the Group's affairs.

 The Board meets regularly to review the financial and operating performance of the Group and other business units, and formulate future strategy.
-Four Board meetings were held during the Year.
+Five Board meetings were held during the Year.